i3waitematadhb/PEx-web/README.md

 Clone this repository and run `composer update` (It will install all the website's required vendors)

-Upload the database "db-pex-web" and create and set up your `.env` file depending on your configuration (Note: There is an .env.example file in the project folder that you can copy and paste)
+Upload the database "db-pex-web"
+Create and Set-up your `.env` file depending on your configuration (Note: There is an .env.example file in the project folder that you can copy and paste)

 Open your terminal and change your directory to yoursite/themes/starter and run `yarn watch`